Koko's Mac II: A Preliminary Report

 to familiarize Koko with the touch screen interface.
 The first is four

 digitized animal pictures that make the animals sound when touched.
-The second
+The

 shows a picture for each letter of the alphabet (developed by the Gorilla